azuredevcollege/trainingdays/day1/challenge-07/README.md

-# Challenge 7 (optional): VM and Custom Script Extensions - Post deployment automation  or configure / setup / install something within an empty vm
+# Challenge 7 (optional): VM and Custom Script Extensions - Post deployment automation  or configure / setup / install something within an empty VM

 ## Here is what you will learn 🎯